siv2r/bip-frost-signing/README.md

 However, applications that use this method presumably store the nonces for a longer time and must therefore be even more careful not to reuse them.
 Moreover, this method is not compatible with the defense-in-depth mechanism described in the previous paragraph.

-Instead of every signer broadcasting their _pubnonce_ to every other signer, the signers can send their _pubnonce_ to a single aggregator node that runs _NonceAgg_ and sends the _aggnonce_ back to the signers.
+Instead of every signer broadcasting their _pubnonce_ to every other signer, the signers can send their _pubnonce_ to a single coordinator node that runs _NonceAgg_ and sends the _aggnonce_ back to the signers.
 This technique reduces the overall communication.
-A malicious aggregator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme.
+A malicious coordinator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme.

 In general, FROST signers are stateful in the sense that they first generate _secnonce_ and then need to store it until they receive the other signers' _pubnonces_ or the _aggnonce_.
 However, it is possible for one of the signers to be stateless.